Ian Wallace (drummer): Prime years

 Wallace later joined Vivian Stanshall's BiG GrunT, and then The World with Neil Innes before King Crimson.
 He appeared on the album Islands in 1971, and on the live album Earthbound in 1972, as well as a number of later archival releases.
-In May 1972, at the end of a U.S. tour, he and fellow Crimson members Mel Collins and Boz Burrell left the band and went to work for Alexis Korner's Snape.
+In May 1972, at the end of a US tour, he and fellow Crimson members Mel Collins and Boz Burrell left the band and went to work for Alexis Korner's Snape.
 By 1974, he was the drummer with blues rock band Oily Rags, featuring alongside pianist Chas Hodges and bassist Dave Peacock; when that duo launched themselves as Chas & Dave a year later, Wallace contributed to their first album.

 Wallace subsequently worked with Steve Marriott's All-Stars and was invited to join Bob Dylan's band in 1978 and accompanied Dylan during his tour of Japan.
 Wallace's heavy drum style was the driving force behind the pop-heavy album Street-Legal.
 He toured again with Dylan in the early 1990s.
 In 1977 he also worked briefly with Foreigner subbing some dates after their regular drummer, Dennis Elliott, injured his hand.

 Other notable work includes Ry Cooder in 1979 and Don Henley in the 1980s and 1990s.
 Wallace's studio and live credits also include El Rayo-X with David Lindley, Bonnie Raitt, Joe Walsh, Bob Dylan, Johnny Hallyday, Keith Emerson, Roy Orbison, Jackson Browne, the Traveling Wilburys, Eric Clapton, Jon Anderson, Alvin Lee, Crosby, Stills and Nash, the Quireboys, Larry Coryell, Stevie Nicks, Lindsey Buckingham, Steve Marriott, Al Kooper, Tim Buckley, Lonnie Mack, Procol Harum (1993 tour), and Warren Zevon.

 Later years and death

 Following a move to Nashville, Tennessee, in 1998, Wallace worked as a producer and player.
 Among his later studio recordings there were sessions with Kim Richey, Tim Krekel, Rick Vito, Dean Dillon, Rosie Flores, Jessi Alexander, producer Gary Nicholson, Steve Ripley, Jan Pulsford, Tim Hinkley, Charlie Taylor, Rodney Crowell and the legendary songwriter Dan Penn.
 He also performed live with T. Graham Brown, the Nashville Chamber Orchestra, Rick Vito, Jessi Alexander, and Billy Burnette, the latter in a quartet that included bassist Dave Roe (Johnny Cash) and Kenny Vaughan (Lucinda Williams).

 In 2003, he joined the 21st Century Schizoid Band, and released his only solo studio album, Happiness with Minimal Side Effects.

 In 2005 he formed the Crimson Jazz Trio with Tim Landers on bass and Jody Nardone on piano, which released King Crimson Songbook Volume One in November 2005 and King Crimson Songbook Volume Two in early 2009.

-On 10 August 2006, Wallace was diagnosed with esophageal cancer.
+On 10 August 2006, Wallace was diagnosed with oesophageal cancer.
 He chronicled his illness in his online blog in the hope his story would encourage others with similar symptoms to pursue treatment.
 He died, aged 60, with his wife, Marjorie Pomeroy, at his side.